luissimas/zettelkasten/Notes/Resume.md

 I'm currently working at Luizalabs building Magalu Cloud: the first brazilian public cloud with multiple data centers.
 Although still a developer, I'm now involved in a wider range of topics that go from underlying hardware infrastructure to internal developer tooling.
 During my time here, I work mostly on the following:

 - Designing and implementing processes for test, validation and release via CI/CD pipelines
+- Implementing and maintaining libraries and tools to improve the internal developer experience
-- Contributing new features and bug fixes to open source projects such as Incus and Juju
+- Contributing new features and bug fixes to open source projects such as Incus and Juju using Go
 - Developing automation solutions for deploying and operating critical services

 ## Software developer freelancer, Upwork (2023-Present)